 A Passion for Seasonality

-"Allotments, which were once the vegetable gardens of the lower classes, today have seven-year-long waiting lists."
+'Allotments, which were once the vegetable gardens of the lower classes, today have seven-year-long waiting lists.'

-When sourcing food for his restaurant at Le Manoir aux Quat'Saisons, he makes sure he knows everything about its provenance.
+When sourcing food for his restaurant at Le Manoir aux Quat'Saisons, Raymond makes sure he knows everything about its provenance.
 For example, he can tell guests which cows provided the milk for their breakfast.

 Raymond follows an ethical approach to cooking, with a focus on energy efficiency and recycling.
-Belmond Le Manoir is viewed by many in the hotel and restaurant industry as the model to which to aspire.
+Le Manoir is viewed by many in the hotel and restaurant industry as the model to which to aspire.